steventango/cmput-412-website/exercise-1.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/XhuX9_fkPuY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Even after lots of wheel trim calibration, we see that the Duckiebot still does not travel in a perfectly straight line.
+This is because in the real world, many of assumptions do not hold, and there are many variables that affect the drift besides trim.
+For example, the wheels aren't point contacts, there is friction, uneven surfaces.
+However, the Duckiebot drifts by less than 10 cm in a 2 m run, which the Duckumentation states is sufficient for Duckietown.

 ### Dashboard

 ![Dashboard Speed - Linear](images/dashboard_linear.png)